FACN1/research/week-2/UnitVsIntegration.md

 ## Intro
 - Unit testing is focused on individual methods and functions, and getting very specific on on how each of them perform in isolation
 - Integration testing is where you do not concern yourself with the overall application.
-With web apps it may require things such as automating user interaction with the browser, or creating a database.
+With web apps it may require things such as automating user interaction with the browser, or creating a database, so often you need a sophisticated test suite.

 ## Unit Testing
 - Used to test relatively small, isolated pieces / units of code